kiranthorat3/GROOT/README.md

-## 🌳 GROOT: Graph Edge Re-growth and Partitioning...
+## GROOT: Graph Edge Re-growth and Partitioning for the
+Verification of Large Designs in Logic Synthesis
 ---
 ### 📄 Abstract